Last updated: | See all Documentation

 example.com], you could request four more certificates for example.com] during the week.
 If you changed the set of names by adding [ blog.example.com], you would be able to request additional

 The Duplicate Certificate limit and the Renewal Exemption ignore the public key and extensions requested.
 A certificate issuance can be considered a renewal even if you are using a new key.

 Revoking certificates does not reset rate limits, because the resources used to issue those certificates have already been consumed.

-We recently (April 2017) introduced a Failed Validation limit of 5 failures per account, per hostname, per hour.
-This limit will be higher on staging so you can use staging to debug connectivity problems.
+There is a Failed Validation limit of 5 failures per account, per hostname, per hour.
+This limit is higher on our staging environment, so you can use that environment to debug connectivity problems.

 The “new-reg”, “new-authz”, and “new-cert” endpoints on the v1 API and the “new-nonce”, “new-account”, “new-order”, and “revoke-cert” endpoints on the v2 API have an Overall Requests limit of 20 per second.
-The “/directory” endpoint and the “/acme” directory & subdirectories have an Overall Requests limit of 2000 per second.
+The “/directory” endpoint and the “/acme” directory & subdirectories have an Overall Requests limit of 40 requests per second.

 We have two other limits that you’re very unlikely to run into.